What is erectile dysfunction?

-Prescription medications for ED are available.
-They help many men who try them.
-Depending upon the cause of the ED, though, medications may not be enough.
+Prescription medicines for ED are available.
+These medicines often help.
+But, depending on the cause of the ED, medicines may not be enough.
 In these cases, other treatment options are available.
 These include erectile aids and surgery.
-Your health care provider can tell you more about the treatment that is right for you.
-And new treatments for ED are being studied.
-No matter what the treatment you decide on, stay in touch with your doctor.
-If your symptoms persist, he or she may be able to adjust your current treatment or try something new.
+Talk with your healthcare provider about the treatments that are available and pick the one that's right for you.
+New treatments for ED are being studied.
+No matter what treatment you decide on, stay in touch with your healthcare provider.
+If your symptoms persist, your provider may be able to adjust your current treatment or try something new.

 Erectile Aids and Other Treatments

 If you have erectile dysfunction (ED), treatment can help.
 Certain treatments work directly on your penis.
 Talk with your healthcare provider about the pros and cons of each.
 And be sure to learn the correct method.

 You slip a tube over your penis.
 A simple pump then creates a vacuum that pulls blood into your penis.
 This causes an erection.
 You then put a tension ring around the base of your penis to hold in the blood.
 You then remove the tube.
 Don't keep the tension ring on for more than 30 minutes.